 When and where do Centering Pregnancy groups meet?

 Centering Pregnancy groups are now offered at the Sacramento Point West Medical Center.
 Patients who usually receive care at another site in the Greater Sacramento area can participate in Centering at Point West.
-Groups are scheduled at different days and times throughout the week (including late afternoon groups) and are set up by due date month.
+Groups are scheduled at different days and times throughout the week (including late afternoon groups) and are set up by the due date month.
 Upon joining, you will be given an entire schedule of all the group dates for your pregnancy.

 This is a group.
 How is my privacy protected?